NVIDIA/cutlass/CUTLASS.md

 # <a name="S-design-patterns"></a> 1.
 Design Patterns

-CUTLASS strives to achieve the highest performance possible on NVIDIA GPUs while also offering a flexible composition that an be easily applied to solve new problems related to Deep Learning and linear algebra.
+CUTLASS strives to achieve the highest performance possible on NVIDIA GPUs while also offering a flexible composition that can be easily applied to solve new problems related to Deep Learning and linear algebra.
 Though we intend to make CUTLASS as simple and straightforward as possible, given a tradeoff between simplicity and performance, CUTLASS chooses performance.
 Consequently, several design patterns are necessary to yield a composable structure while also satisfying these performance